dcgtc/dgrants/CONTRIBUTING.md

 Contributions to Gitcoin are governed by the [Contributor Covenant version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
 All contributors and participants agree to abide by its terms.
-To report violations, shoot out an email to founders@gitcoin.co
+To report violations, shoot out an email to philip@gitcoin.co

 The Code of Conduct is designed and intended, above all else, to help establish a culture within the project that allows anyone and everyone who wants to